-This pesto gnocchi is comfort food at its finest!
-This dish is simple to make with basil pesto and a few ingredients, but it tastes like something you would get at a fine restaurant.
-Take dinner to the next level with this creamy pesto gnocchi recipe tonight!
+This pesto gnocchi is a restaurant quality meal of tender potato pasta with crisp fresh asparagus in a light coating of fresh basil pesto sauce.
+The dish takes only 15 minutes to make, but it tastes like something you would order at a fine dining restaurant.
+Take dinner to the next level with this comfort food recipe!

-If you’re looking for a quick and easy “pasta” dish that tastes as it came from a restaurant, then this creamy pesto gnocchi recipe is perfect for you.
+If you’re looking for a quick and easy Italian meal that tastes like it came from a restaurant, then this dish is perfect for you.

-This meal can be on your table in less than 30 minutes, making it the perfect weeknight dinner.
-These quick and easy dinner recipes are ideal for busy weeknights.
+Asparagus gnocchi can be on your table in 15 minutes, making it the perfect weeknight dinner.
+30-minute meals like this will be your best friend on busy weeknights.

 The best part about this dish is that it can be easily customized to your liking.
-If you’re not a fan of asparagus, you can use any vegetable you like.
-Peas, broccoli, and green beans would all be great substitutes.
+If you’re looking for a high protein meal, add some meat, or you want a vegan option, there are plenty of plant-based cheeses available.

 Ingredient Notes and Substitutions

-While the asparagus is cooking, cook the gnocchi for 2 minutes less than the time on the package.
-So, if the package says to cook for 6 minutes, cook it for 4 minutes.
+When you are boiling the potato pasta, cook it for a few minutes less than what the instructions say on the package.
+So, if the package says to cook for 6 minutes, just cook it for 4 minutes.

 You can store leftovers in an airtight container in the fridge for up to 3 days.